DeepOPF: A Feasibility-Optimized Deep Neural Network Approach for AC Optimal Power Flow Problems: Related Work

 \section{Related Work}

-We focus on recent studies on using machine learning for solving the OPF problem, summarized in Table~\ref{table1} .
-See~\cite{9091534} for a survey of machine learning applications in power systems.

-As seen, existing works can be grouped into two \textit{orthogonal} categories: the hybrid approach~\cite{deka2019learning,ng2018statistical,chen2020learning,9034123,robson2019learning,biagioni2019learning,baker2019learning,diehl2019warm,dong2020smart,baker2020learning,zhou2020deriving} and the stand-alone approach~\cite{deepopf1,deepopf2,9335481,owerko2020optimal,guha2019machine,zamzam2019learning,chatzos2020high,dobbe2019towards}.
-The hybrid approach applied the learning technique to accelerate the solving process of the conventional approach.
-For example, some works for DC-OPF focus on learning the active/inactive constraints that can maintain the optimality and achieves speedup by reducing problem size~\cite{deka2019learning,ng2018statistical,chen2020learning,9034123,robson2019learning}.
-Others predict warm-start points or gradient for iteration accelerate the solving process by providing initial points close to the optimal or replacing the computational expensive gradient computation with a fast neural-network predictor~\cite{biagioni2019learning,baker2019learning,diehl2019warm,dong2020smart,baker2020learning,zhou2020deriving}.
-The hybrid approach's limitations lie in the speedup performance due to the conventional solver's inevitable iteration process. \rev{For example, the speedup performance reported in~\cite{baker2019learning,diehl2019warm,dong2020smart} for the hybrid approach that predicting warm-start points is up to $4\times$ while the stand-alone scheme reported in this paper can achieve up to $35\times$ speedup performance}.
+{ Leveraging learning techniques to solve the OPF problem is becoming an active area of research.
+As seen in Table~\ref{table1}, existing supervised-learning based works can be grouped into two \textit{orthogonal} categories: the hybrid approach~\cite{zhang2020convex,deka2019learning,ng2018statistical,chen2020learning,9034123,robson2019learning,biagioni2019learning,baker2019learning,diehl2019warm,dong2020smart,baker2020learning,zhang2021learning} and the stand-alone approach~\cite{deepopf1,deepopf2,deepopf+,9335481,owerko2020optimal,guha2019machine,zamzam2019learning,chatzos2020high,dobbe2019towards,9115822,singh2021learning,fioretto2020predicting}.
+The hybrid approach applies the learning technique to accelerate the solving process of conventional methods.
+Some works for DC-OPF focus on learning the active/inactive constraints that can maintain the optimality and achieve speedup by reducing the problem size~\cite{zhang2020convex,deka2019learning,ng2018statistical,chen2020learning,9034123,robson2019learning}.
+Others predict warm-start points or gradient for iteration to accelerate the solving process by providing initial points close to the optimal or replacing the computationally expensive gradient computation with a fast neural-network predictor~\cite{biagioni2019learning,baker2019learning,diehl2019warm,dong2020smart,baker2020learning,zhang2021learning}.
+The hybrid approach's limitations lie in the limited speedup performance due to the inevitable iteration process.
+For example, the speedup performance reported in~\cite{baker2019learning,diehl2019warm,dong2020smart} for the hybrid approach predicting warm-start points is up to $4\times$ for a 2000-bus test case while the stand-alone scheme reported in this paper achieves up to $123\times$ speedup for the same 2000-bus test case.

-The stand-alone approach directly generates the solution to the OPF problem.
-It usually solves OPF problems faster than the hybrid one as it directly generates final solution without iteration.
-For example, adopting the PR2 framework in~\cite{deepopf1,deepopf2}, the authors in~\cite{zamzam2019learning} design a DNN to generate solutions to AC-OPF problem.
-A limitation of the work is that it does not consider the line limit constraints, and the generated solutions may not be feasible.
-Other works~\cite{owerko2020optimal,chatzos2020high,dobbe2019towards} predict all the variables and models the constraint violation into the loss function, yet the obtained solutions still suffer from low feasibility rate.
-To the best of our knowledge, our proposed \textsf{DeepOPF} differentiates from existing stand-alone studies in its effective design that simultaneously considers optimality, the feasibility of the generated solution, and speedup.